-Coinbase in another web-based wallet.
+Coinbase is another web-based wallet.
 It doesn’t just offer Bitcoin wallet services though, it also offers Bitcoin Cash, Ether, and Litecoin wallet services.
-The process of sending and receiving coins is similar to Blockchain.info.
+The process of sending and receiving coins is similar to Blockchain.com.

 Online wallets take a fee for transactions, though.
 So, if you want to do lots of transactions, it will cost you a lot in transaction fees.

-Online wallets don’t give you full control of your Private keys.
+Online wallets don’t give you full control of your private keys.
 Instead, they are accessed using the normal username and password method.
-This means they hold the private keys to your wallet, so if they get hacked then… so do your private keys.
+This means they hold the private keys to your wallet, so if they get hacked, so do your private keys.
 And when a hacker has access to your private keys, they have access to your funds.
-(Which is not cool if you have large amounts.)

 Anyway, let’s move on to the safer version of online wallets — software wallet.